beekley/plunder/RULES.md

 To set up the game:

 1. Shuffle each of the ship region decks separately, and the item deck together.
-1. Give each player one starting `spirit` card.
+1. Give each player one starting `junk ship` card.

 ## How to Play